Hjálmar H. Ragnarsson: Life and career

-Hjálmar has written a large number of scores, ranging from shorter solo compositions to large-scale symphonic works, as well as lieder, choral pieces, musicals, and opera.
-He has been prolific as a composer of incidental music and film scores, the former including Yerma (Garcia Lorca, 1987), The House of Bernarda Alba (Garcia Lorca, 1989), and Peer Gynt (Ibsen, 1991), all for the National Theater of Iceland, and Death of a Salesman (Miller, 2002) for the Reykjavík City Theater.
-Among other theatrical works are the chamber opera Rhodymenia Palmata (1992), the ballet score Rauður þráður (Red Thread, 1989), and the children’s opera Sónata (1994).
+He was prolific as a composer of incidental music and film scores, the former including Yerma (García Lorca, 1987), The House of Bernarda Alba (García Lorca, 1989), and Peer Gynt (Ibsen, 1991), all for the National Theater of Iceland, and Death of a Salesman (Miller, 2002) for the Reykjavík City Theater.
+Among other theatrical works are the chamber opera Rhodymenia Palmata (1992), the ballet score Rauður þráður (Red Thread, 1989), and the children's operas Kalli og sælgætisgerðin (Charlie and the Chocolate Factory, 1993) and Sónata (1994).

-Hjálmar has also written on the Icelandic composer Jón Leifs, and his research paved the way for worldwide recognition of Leifs' music, including an ongoing series of recordings on the Swedish BIS Records label.
-The influence of Leifs can be heard in several of Hjálmar’s works, including his choral Ave Maria and the Organ Concerto, which was intended as an homage to Leifs' own Organ Concerto.
+Hjálmar wrote on the Icelandic composer Jón Leifs, and his research paved the way for worldwide recognition of Leifs' music, including an ongoing series of recordings on the Swedish BIS Records label.
+The influence of Leifs can be heard in several of Hjálmar's works, including his choral Ave Maria and the Organ Concerto, which was intended as an homage to Leifs' own Organ Concerto.
+He co-wrote the screenplay and was musical advisor for the film Tár úr steini (Tears of Stone, 1995), a fictionalised account of Leifs' life and career in Germany.
+He also wrote the music for the film Kaldaljós (Cold Light, 2004).

-Hjálmar H. Ragnarsson’s works have been performed by ensembles, including the Iceland Symphony Orchestra, the Reykjavík Chamber Orchestra, and the Choir of Clare College, Cambridge.
-His works have received a positive reaction in international media such as Gramophone magazine, where Andrew Mellor called his Ave Maria a "stunning ... beautiful, integral piece," while Guy Rickards described the Six Songs on Poems by Stefán Hörður Grímsson as "a tour de force of vocal expression traversing between the tragic and the sardonic."
+His works have been performed by ensembles, including the Iceland Symphony Orchestra, the Reykjavík Chamber Orchestra, and the Choir of Clare College, Cambridge.
+His works have received a positive reaction in international media such as Gramophone, where Andrew Mellor called his Ave Maria a "stunning ... beautiful, integral piece," while Guy Rickards described the Six Songs on Poems by Stefán Hörður Grímsson as "a tour de force of vocal expression traversing between the tragic and the sardonic."

+Hjálmar died of cancer on 13 March 2026, at the age of 73.